Fed lifts rates for 4th time this year but sees fewer hikes

 WASHINGTON (AP) — The Federal Reserve is raising its key interest rate for the fourth time this year to reflect the U.S. economy's continued strength but signaling that it expects to slow hikes next year.

-The Fed's policy statement says "some" further gradual rate increases are likely.
-But its updated forecast projects just two rate hikes next year, down from three that the Fed had predicted in September.
-In another sign of fewer rate hikes ahead, the new forecast reduces the long-run level for the Fed's benchmark rate to 2.8 percent, down from 3 percent.
+The statement the Fed issued Wednesday after its latest policy meeting says "some" further gradual rate increases are likely.
+But its updated forecast projects just two rate hikes next year, down from three the Fed had predicted in September.
+The new forecast also reduces the long-run level for the Fed's benchmark rate to 2.8 percent, down from 3 percent.

 The Fed has raised rates with steady regularity as the U.S. economy has strengthened.
 Wednesday's was the Fed's ninth hike since it began gradually tightening credit three years ago.
 But a mix of factors — a global slowdown, a U.S.-China trade war, still-mild inflation, stomach-churning drops in stock prices — has led the Fed to consider slowing its rate hikes in 2019 to avoid weakening the economy too much.
 It's now likely to suit its rate policy to the latest economic data — to become more flexible or, in Fed parlance, "data-dependent."